On Riemannian four-manifolds and their twistor spaces: a moving frame approach: Quadratic conditions: proofs of Theorems ,

 But this implies that $B_{22}^2=-B_{23}^2$, i.e. $B_{22}=B_{23}=0$, which is a contradiction.
 This means that at least one of the terms in the system above has to be equal to $0$; therefore, by the previous considerations, $M$ is Einstein. \end{proof} We highlight that the fact that Theorem \ref{einstquadr} is only true \emph{locally}: this means that, if $M$ is Einstein, the condition \eqref{quadrcond} holds only for orthonormal frames.
 Indeed, if $X,Y\in\mathfrak{X}(Z)$, the global version of the equation \eqref{quadrcond}, namely

-is not satisfied, in general, if the norm of $X$ and $Y$ are different from $1$ (for instance, it is sufficient to consider $Y=2X$).
-However, it is important to underline that, in order to find characterizations of the Einstein manifolds \textit{via} polynomial conditions on $\nabla J$, we have to investigate equations of order higher than $1$, since, by Theorem \ref{linselfdual}, every linear condition on $\nabla J$ implies that $M$ is self-dual.
+is not satisfied, in general, if the norm of $X$ or $Y$ is different from $1$ (for instance, it is sufficient to consider $Y=2X$).
+However, it is important to underline that, in order to find characterizations of the Einstein manifolds \textit{via} polynomial conditions on $\nabla J_+$, we have to investigate equations of order higher than $1$, since, by Theorem \ref{linselfdual}, every linear condition on $\nabla J_+$ implies that $M$ is self-dual.

 Now we show the following (see Theorem \ref{TH:LocalQuadratic2} in the introduction): \begin{theorem} Let $(M,g)$ be an oriented Riemannian Einstein four-manifold.
 Then, for every orthonormal frame in $O(M)_-$,